-GSS 124 - Welding Fabrication for Gunsmiths
+GSS 124 - Welding Fabrication for Gunsmiths 1.0 unit

 50 hours lab (1 week) Students will select and fabricate gunsmith related projects using appropriate welding processes and techniques.
 Students will also have an opportunity to learn or improve welding skills related to the gunsmith vocation.